s5uishida/build_srsran_5g_zmq/README.md

 2. According to [here](https://github.com/srsran/srsRAN_4G/issues/1213), there is an issue where downlink packets stop flowing between srsue and srsgnb via ZeroMQ.
 The hotfix is [here](https://github.com/srsran/srsRAN_4G/issues/1213#issuecomment-1703512937).
 3. According to [here](https://github.com/srsran/srsRAN_Project/issues/241#issuecomment-1756599022), 2 CPU cores or more are required to run.
 4. According to [here](https://github.com/srsran/srsRAN_Project/issues/263), UE(`ue_zmq.conf`) failed to connect to Open5GS via gNodeB of srsRAN_Project 23.10.
 [This](https://github.com/srsran/srsRAN_Project/issues/263#issuecomment-1773756230) solved it.
+5. According to [here](https://github.com/srsran/srsRAN_Project/discussions/995#discussioncomment-11634006), 4 CPU cores or more are required to run.

 <a id="ver_list"></a>